 Strategic Housing Market Assessment (link to page)*

-A Strategic Housing Market Assessment for the seven North East Derbyshire and North Nottinghamshire Authorities (Chesterfield BC, North East Derbyshire DC, Bolsover DC, Bassetlaw DC, Ashfield DC, Mansfield DC and Newark and Sherwood DC) has been completed.
+A Strategic Housing Market Assessment for the North DSerbyshire and Basetlaw Housing Market Area (Chesterfield BC, North East Derbyshire DC, Bolsover DC, Bassetlaw DC) has been completed.
 The assessment identifies the housing needs for all tenures within the area covered by the authorities.

-There are several reports examining the housing market on different scales
+There are two reports examining the housing market on different scales

-- An overall report that considered the needs of the seven authorities
+An overall report that considered the needs of the four authorities

 Housing Need Studies (link to page)